pavelvrb/netology/hw3.md

 COUNT(userid) OVER (PARTITION BY movieid) as cnt from ratings
 )
-SELECT DISTINCT movieid, avg, keywords INTO top_rated_tags from top_rated
+SELECT DISTINCT movieid, avg, tags INTO top_rated_tags from top_rated
 INNER JOIN keywords ON keywords.id=top_rated.movieid WHERE cnt >50